Do a Mental Detox Before You Seek to Adopt a Success Mindset

 This is a very common toxic mindset.
 People, of course, would not admit to it, but deep down inside, they're thinking it.

-See also 10 Tips To Stop Limiting Yourself
+See also 10 Tips To Conquer Impulsive Behavior

 Maybe they have failed a lot in the past.
 In fact, they think that they've screwed up so badly that they really do not deserve a break.
 They really do not deserve success.
 They end up defining themselves through the prism of their frustrations.
 They personalized their failures and setbacks in the rawest emotional terms.